680 Credit Score: What You Need to Know

-Many factors determine a person’s credit score, but having a 680 or higher rating is generally seen as a sign that a person’s credit history is good.
+Many factors determine a person’s credit rating, but having a 680 or higher rating is generally seen as a sign that a person’s credit history is good.
 A borrower with a rating of around 600 is the most attractive to the lender because they are low risk.

-A 680 bond rating can be good for your finances because it’s high enough to typically only get you a loan from a bank or credit union.
+A 680 bond rating can be good for your finances because it’s high enough to typically only get a loan from a bank or credit union.
 If your valuation is too low, you may not be able to get a loan at all.

 It is also good because it means you have a good mix of credit types.
-Having good credit scores in all categories, such as credit card debt and auto loans, is important because it helps you manage your money better.
+Having good credit ratings in all categories, such as credit card debt and auto loans, is important because it helps you manage your money better.

 Although, it can be bad because some things are holding you back from having even better valuations.
 These issues can include late payments or high amounts of debt compared to your available credit.

-Loans and Credit You Can Get with a 680 Credit Score
+Loans and Credit You Can Get with a 680

 Loans and credit are two words that many people think about, but very few understand.
 When you take out a loan, you agree to pay the money borrowed, often with an interest rate.
 Credit is the trust another person has in you to repay a loan or a debt.